 The goal of the Academic Capacity Development Program (ACDP) is to help breakdown these obstacles by focusing on both educational institutions and individual scholars and helping to build local, regional, and global academic networks.

-The International Scholars Fellowship Program selects highly qualified scholars in the social sciences and humanities to assist selected partner departments where Returning Scholars are placed in their reform processes.
+The Academic Consultants Program selects highly qualified scholars in the social sciences to assist selected partner departments where Returning Scholars are placed in their reform processes.
 For more information please check the call for departmental partners.

 The program does not support scholars in philology, performing arts, or business.